- Food and Cooking»

 for cooking pigeon peas, making tamarind juice and everything

-Instructions for preparing Sambar Recipe
+Instructions for Preparing Sambar Recipe

 - Before starting, soak the tamarind in a bowl of water by spreading it separately with each piece so that it soaks well.
 You may need 100 ml of water for soaking it.

 - Next, take the split yellow pigeon peas (Arhar dal) in a big cooker and wash it twice and add fresh water approximately 200ml for cooking.
 Add some salt (say one spoon) and turmeric powder (1/2 spoon) out of above-mentioned quantities and place the lid of the cooker.
-Cook it for 15 to 20 minutes depending upon the flame.
+Cook it for 15 to 20 minutes depending on the flame.
 If cooked on low flame allow it to have 3 whistles.
 If on high flame, you may cook it for up to 5 whistles because the whistles come very quickly at short intervals, due to high heat.
 If cooking is done in an oven, you will cook for maximum 15 minutes on medium flame.
 See that the peas completely cook to become a paste.

 - In the meantime, you can keep the tamarind juice ready by thoroughly mixing and removing the waste pulp from it with your hands.